 You may elect to use the Alternative Premium Funding Target to determine unfunded vested benefits instead of the Standard Premium Funding Target.
 Once an election is made, it remains in effect for all subsequent plan years unless and until it is subsequently revoked.

 You may revoke a prior election only if the Premium Payment Year begins at least five years after the beginning of the plan year for which the election was first applicable.
 Similarly, if you revoke an election, you may not make a new election to use the Alternative Premium Funding Target until five years have passed.

-If you are not sure if an election is in effect or when an election first took effect, you can find out by viewing your account history in My PAA.
+If you are not sure if an election is in effect or when an election first took effect, you can find out by viewing your account history in My PAA, by clicking the "Account History" link from the Plan Details page.